bazelbuild/bazel/site/versions/master/docs/skylark/rules.md

       # deps and data attributes.
       collect_default = True,
   )
-  # Add a field named "runfiles" to the return struct in order to actually
+  # Add a field named "runfiles" to the DefaultInfo provider in order to actually
   # create the symlink tree.
-  return struct(runfiles = runfiles)
+  return [DefaultInfo(runfiles=runfiles)]
 ```

 Note that non-executable rule outputs can also have runfiles.
 For example, a